How to set up a Google Ads report

 - Set campaign.
 Use it to display campaign-specific data

 - Set metrics.
-These are the key metrics you want to display in your report, such as pageViews, session, Average time on page, etc. To know more, please have a look at Google metrics and dimensions explorer
+These are the key metrics you want to display in your report, such as pageViews, session, Average time on page, etc. If you leave it blank, Rows will pick automatically the most common KPIs.
+To know more, please have a look at Google metrics and dimensions explorer

-Clicking on the button Next step, Rows will guides you through the creation of the output table, to display all data retrieved from the integration.
-Choose the table headers from the first dropdown, i.e. 'campaign name', 'impressions', 'clicks', 'CTR', 'CPM', 'CPC', and hit Create Data Table.
+Clicking on Next step, Rows will guide you through the creation of the Data Table, that displays all data retrieved from the integration.

-You can rename the table's columns by simply double-clicking on the column titles and following the instructions in the pop-up.
-In case you need to reorder or remove some of the table's columns, just click on the ... icon in the table's top right corner and drag and drop the headers in the right-hand side wizard.
+You can always rename the table's columns by simply clicking and editing the columns' headers.
+In case you need to reorder some of the table's columns, just select and drag them.

 If you followed all the above points, you now have a summary table showing aggregated metrics for each campaign run in the selected time frame.
 You might also be interested in having a focus on how single keywords performed in the same time span.
 Let's build it together!